rizvan93/snake/README.md

 ## Summary

 This was my first attempt at creating a software product within a tight timeline.
-Nonetheless, by consientiously applying the skills and knowledge I learnt in the first two weeks of General Assembly's Software Engineering Immersive, I was able to implement a workable game of snake which I must admit is rather fun to play.
+Nonetheless, by conscientiously applying the skills and knowledge I learnt in the first two weeks of General Assembly's Software Engineering Immersive, I was able to implement a workable game of snake which I must admit is rather fun to play.